MADISON ART CLUB NEWS

 In August, one of Deborah's pieces was selected for 'The Art of Learning' exhibit at Ivy Tech in Madison.
 A painting she entered in the Madison Area Arts Alliance's 'Art Garden' at the Farm to Table dinner, was one of the 1st to be purchased.
 In September, Deborah was one of the 'Featured Artists' at Art On Main.
 Deborah entered (2) pieces in the MAC's Regional Fall Art Show, and rounded out a busy artistic year with the Square Deal Show.

 As a final testament to her relationship with her fellow MAC members, Deborah was elected as an officer of the Club (Executive Secretary).
 Without the HArT program, it is unlikely that any of these events would have taken place.
 Both the MAC and Deborah have reaped the benefits of the HArT program.
-As a 'graduate' of the HArT Program, Deborah is invited to continue exhibiting at Art On Main under the standard Gallery Agreement Terms.
+Debbie will complete her 12-month participation on July 31, 2018.

-The 2018 HArT program participants are Jacob Laird and Melissa Porter.
+The new 2018 HArT program participants are Jacob Louden and Melissa Porter.